-Douglas PUD shall operate the Project in compliance with the Wells Aquatic Settlement Agreement, including the six Aquatic Resource Management Plans and their respective Goals and Objectives and Protection, Mitigation and Enhancement Measures (PMEs).
+Douglas PUD shall operate the Project in compliance with the ASA, including the six Aquatic Resource Management Plans and their respective Goals and Objectives and Protection, Mitigation and Enhancement Measures (PMEs).

 Ecology expects that the measures and processes required in this Certification will protect aquatic life as required under state law and the Clean Water Act.
-In the event that the Aquatic Settlement agreement, or any Aquatic Resource Management Plan fails, or begins to fail, as determined by Ecology, to adequately protect, in a timely manner, existing or designated uses of water quality, Ecology reserves the right to require such changes including, but not limited to, Goals and Objectives, PMEs, or any operation or physical structures, as it determines necessary to protect these uses or water quality.
+In the event that the ASA, or any Aquatic Resource Management Plan fails, or Ecology determines there is substantial likelihood of failure, to adequately protect, in a timely manner, existing or designated uses of water quality, Ecology reserves the right to require such changes including, but not limited to, Goals and Objectives, PMEs, or any operation or physical structures, as it determines necessary to protect these uses or water quality.
+In taking such actions, Ecology will operate in accordance with the dispute resolution process contained in the ASA, provided such agreement still exists and Ecology is still a party to the agreement.

 For purposes of this Certification, the Goals and Objectives represent important steps toward meeting the designated uses of a water body.
 They serve as quantifiable goals for moving toward attaining full support of designated uses.
 They are not intended to serve as a surrogate for the requirement to support and protect designated uses of the waters.
-Ecology reserves the authority to modify or supplement any of the Goals and Objectives insofar as is necessary to achieve full support and protection of designated uses.